enasequence/read_docs/submit/general-guide/programmatic.md

 The `HoldUntilDate` specifies the public release date of any studies submitted within the submission.
 This can be at most two years in the future.

+If the `HOLD` action is used without a date then the submitted studies, projects and samples will become public in two years time.

 ### Submission XML: make study public

 A study can be made immediately public by using `RELEASE` action with the study accession number: